 Are you looking to develop your workforce, recruit or take on an apprentice?
-Our Economic Regeneration team can offer free bespoke support and guidance on workforce solutions.
+Our Business Engagement team can offer free bespoke support and guidance on workforce solutions.

 Apprentices are aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.
 Apprentices can be new or current employees and must:

 - study during their working week (for example, at a college or training organisation)

 For further information on apprenticeships and employing an apprentice, visit the gov.uk website (external link).
 Alternatively, contact the Business Engagement team on 01695 712692 or email firstname.lastname@example.org.